Ben F. Tennille: Judicial service in North Carolina

 In 1996, North Carolina Governor Jim Hunt appointed Tennille as the first Special Superior Court Judge for Complex Business Cases to the newly created North Carolina Business Court.
-Tennille began with no designated office space, originally working out of his home and then temporary offices for three years, making use of technology in developing the new court court's operations.
+Tennille began with no designated office space, originally working out of his home and then temporary offices for three years, making use of technology in developing the new court's operations.
 He remained the sole Business Court judge until the fall of 2005, when he became Chief Judge of the North Carolina Business Court, a position he held until retiring on March 1, 2011.

-Among modern business courts, created since 1993, the North Carolina Business Court is one of the earliest.
+Among modern American specialized business courts, created since 1993, the North Carolina Business Court is one of the earliest.
 In 2001, Tennille presided over the Business Court's first prominent case, First Union v.
 SunTrust Banks, which has been described as giving complex business litigation "sea legs" to the Business Court.
 General counsel for the Georgia defendant in that case, after the case was over, was convinced that it would be worthwhile to have a similar business court in Georgia.

 Tennille was known for technological innovations, such as launching an electronic filing system in 1999; creating a website for such filings and for providing court documents and information to the public, which was rated a top 10 website in 2007; developing high tech courtrooms; and partnering with law schools to provide facilities and offices to the Business Court judges, including high tech courtrooms at the law schools.
 Tennille was also innovative in making use of early alternative dispute resolution, for example, having parties attend early case management conferences, and not simply their lawyers, and having the lawyers provide litigation cost estimates at the beginning of the case.

 Business court activities outside of North Carolina

 Tennille was one of the founders of the American College of Business Court Judges in 2005.
 He was its first president from 2005 to 2007.
 He has worked within the American Bar Association's Business Law Section to increase the role of U.S. business court judges' involvement in the Section, by undertaking efforts to create the Judges Initiative Committee and the Business Court Representatives program within the Section.
 He was chairman of the Business and Commercial Court Judges Committee of the American Bar Association's National Conference of State Trial Judges.